-The Master of Arts in Teaching Program (MAT) at Lake Forest College recommends graduates for initial teaching licenses in elementary, secondary and K- 12 education.
+The Master of Arts in Teaching Program (MAT) at Lake Forest College recommends graduates for initial teaching licenses in elementary, middle, secondary and K- 12 education.
 Through the MAT Program, students can obtain both a master’s degree and Illinois teacher licensure simultaneously.
-This program is not appropriate for teachers who are already certified to teach in K-12 schools.
+This program is not appropriate for teachers who are already licensed to teach in K-12 schools.

 Our teacher licensure program has earned an excellent reputation for preparing knowledgeable, responsive, caring, and respected professional teachers.

 As a Master of Arts in Teaching (MAT) student, you will:

 Learn in small collaborative cohorts together with fellow students who are completing majors in various fields.
 It’s an interdisciplinary approach not found at other colleges;

 Be guided by learned faculty and cooperating education professionals who provide individualized advising, mentorship, and assessment;